MTabbutt/Civil-Hacking-Projects/BRT/_Fall2020_Summary_Report.md

 ![FrequencyHeatMap](PaperFigures/FrequencyHeatMap.png)

 Figure 3: A Summary of the frequency of service for bus routes during the weekday.
+Since the specific time a bus comes depends on the stop, the middle stop of each route is chosen for this figure.

 </br>